At Kidding Around, we love to travel with kids, and these are some of our absolute favorite family places to visit in the Southeastern United States.

 Blue Spring State Park

-Florida has dozens of crystal clear springs around the central part of the state where you can see twenty feet to the bottom, go snorkeling, tubing, and even diving, and see manatees during the winter.
+Florida has dozens of crystal-clear springs around the central part of the state.
+Here, uou can see twenty feet to the bottom, go snorkeling, tubing, diving, and even see manatees during the winter.
 Blue Spring State Park is a beautiful spot near the Eastern side of the state.

 Bioluminescent Kayaking Adventure

-Off the Space Coast in Florida near Cape Canaveral is a super cool spot where, because of a special kind of plankton, the waters look like a sea of glow-in-the-dark sparkling stars.
-And you kayak through them
+Off the Space Coast in Florida near Cape Canaveral, is a super cool spot where the water looks like a sea of glow-in-the-dark sparkling stars.
+And you can kayak through it!

 Kennedy Space Center Launch

 This is a tricky one to make happen because so many things can postpone or cancel a rocket launch.
 And some launches happen in the middle of the night!
-A trip to the Kennedy Space Center is definitely worth a spot on this bucket list but seeing a launch there would be even more amazing.
+A trip to the Kennedy Space Center is definitely worth a spot on this bucket list, but seeing a launch there is even more amazing.
+A night launch from the beach lights up the whole sky.

 Georgia Aquarium